srinathln7/merkle-guard/README.md

 If you encounter issues with building the containers due to IP address overlap, it is likely caused by conflicting IP addresses in the network.
 To resolve this, you can change the subnet address used for the containers to ensure uniqueness.
 By selecting a different subnet address, you can avoid conflicts and successfully build the containers.

-2. Enter the Docker `local-merkle-gaurd-client` container:
+2. Enter the Docker `local-merkle-guard-client` container:

 ```
-docker exec -it local-merkle-gaurd-client sh
+docker exec -it local-merkle-guard-client sh
 ```

 Repeat steps under the **Examples** section to test for various test sceanarios.